Chapter 10: Shopify Integration

 }

 When a merchant installs AdPriority, the app performs a complete product import.
-For the Nexus store, this involves 2,425 active products across approximately 10 paginated API requests.
+For the Nexus store, this involves 2,425 active products across approximately 49 paginated GraphQL requests.

 Install-Time Catalog Sync